Dubai to Musandam Peninsula Road Trip – Driving Arabia’s Norway

 The Musandam Peninsula, Oman

 How long it takes you to get across the border depends on whether the staff at the immigration offices have closed for lunch or tea.
 If they’re open and you have your passports and some Omani currency, you should be out of the UAE and into Oman in a matter of minutes.
+You can speed up the process by getting an Omani e-visa in advance.

 Here’s where your Dubai to Musandam Peninsula road trip really gets exciting…